sambody/inkscape-grid-maker/README.md

 3. Open it.
 In the folder grid-maker-extension, you wil find two files: **grid_maker.inx** and **grid_maker.py**.
 Copy these two files into your Inkscape extensions folder:

 - on Windows: "C:\Program Files\Inkscape\share\extensions"
-- on Linux: " ~/.config/inkscape/extensions" (where "~" is /home/yourusername/)
+- on Linux: " /home/yourusername/.config/inkscape/extensions" (.config is a hidden folder)
 - on OS X: "/Applications/Inkscape.app/Contents/Resources/extensions"

 Restart or open Inkscape.

 ### Usage

-You will find the Guides Grid Maker under menu **Extensions > Render > Guides grid maker**. (so *not* Guides creator, and *not* Grid).
+You will find the Guides Grid Maker under menu **Extensions > Render > Guides grid maker**. (so *not* Guides creator, which takes a different approach, and *not* Grid, which generates lines instead of guides).

 Change the settings, click Apply.
 Close, done.

-Or change the settings, show Live Preview of the changes, adjust, click Apply when satisfied.
+Or change the settings, select Live Preview, adjust, click Apply when satisfied.
 Close, done.

 ### Tips